-These self seeding veggies, herbs and companion plants are a must for your vegetable garden
+These self-seeding vegetables and herbs are a must for your vegetable garden

 - Amaranth forms a red fuzzy seed head that can be left or picked when the seeds begin to fall off.

 - Bok choy, tatsoi, mustard and mizuna bear yellow flowers followed by long seedpods containing brown to black round seeds.

 - Calendula has bright orange and yellow flowers that mature into a seed ball.
 Scatter where you want plants to grow.

 - California poppies sunnily self-seed without ever becoming a problem.
 Here’s how to grow your own poppies.

 - Cherry tomatoes must be left to ripen and fall.